 Located in the provinces of Limpopo and Mpumalanga, the park was established by president Paul Kruger in 1926.
 While the Kruger is steeped in history, including the grave of Africa’s most famous and loyal dog, Jock of the Bushveld, scientists continue to make new discoveries in the park.
 In recent years, crack-teams of anti-poaching units have been based here in order to combat rhino poaching.

 What to expect on a Southern African safari

 Depending on the country and the lodge, each safari experience will vary.
 There are some broad similarities, however.
 Typically, guests are guided by qualified rangers – either in an open-topped safari vehicle or on foot on bushwalks.
 Rangers are often accompanied by trackers who look out for animal spoor (footprints) and track wildlife.
 Vehicles are usually in touch with each other via radio, which allows rangers to share information about sightings or animal kills.

 On safari, expect to rise early – morning game drives leave lodges at dawn when animals are most active and before the heat of the day sets in.
 There will also be late afternoon drives when predators such as leopards, lions and hyenas are on the prowl.

 Game drives always include a refreshments break when guests can disembark the vehicle and enjoy a cup of tea or G&T (depending on the time of day!).
-Visitors are made to feel special with service that is second to none.
+Visitors are made to feel special with a service that is second to none.
 Across Southern Africa, it’s customary to tip service staff, including rangers, trackers and cleaners.
 Some visitors might want to consider taking books, toys or stationary supplies for children at local schools.